hyperledger/fabric/docs/source/orderer/ordering_service.md

 means that there are no **ledger forks** --- validated and committed transactions will never be reverted or dropped.

-We can also see that, whereas peers execute smart contracts and process transactions, orderers most definitely do not.
+We can also see that, whereas peers execute smart contracts (chaincode) and process transactions, orderers most definitely do not.
 Every authorized transaction that arrives at an orderer is then mechanically packaged into a block --- the orderer makes no judgement as to the content of a transaction (except for channel configuration transactions,